SvenGroot/Ookii.CommandLine/docs/Migrating.md

   - The [`ParseOptions.UseErrorColor`][] property.
   - The [`ValidateEnumValueAttribute.AllowNonDefinedValues`][] and
     [`ValidateEnumValueAttribute.AllowCommaSeparatedValues`][] properties.
 - The [`CommandAttribute`][] is no longer inherited by derived classes.
 Inheriting this attribute only made sense if no explicit name was specified (otherwise you would have two commands with the same name), and it is better to be explicit about which classes you wish to be commands.
 If you have a class that derives from a command that is itself also a command, make sure you apply the [`CommandAttribute`][] to the derived class.
 - When the user uses a ambiguous prefix alias, an [`AmbiguousPrefixAliasException`][] is thrown (this exception derives from [`CommandLineArgumentException`][]), with the category set to [`CommandLineArgumentErrorCategory.AmbiguousPrefixAlias`][].
 Previously, these errors used [`CommandLineArgumentErrorCategory.UnknownArgument`][].
 - The `CommandInfo.MatchesPrefix()` method was replaced with the [`CommandInfo.MatchingPrefix()`][]
   method.
 - The [`DuplicateArgumentEventArgs`][] class constructor takes a [`ReadOnlyMemory<char>`][], and other overloads have been removed.
 - The signature of the [`ParentCommand.OnDuplicateArgumentWarning()`][] method has been changed.
 - The signature of the [`ParentCommand.OnChildCommandNotFound()`][] method has been changed.
 - The signature of the [`UsageWriter.WriteAliases()`][] method has changed.
-- The type of the [`CommandLineArgument.Aliases`][] and [`CommandLineArgument.ShortAliases`][] property
+- The type of the [`CommandLineArgument.Aliases`][] and [`CommandLineArgument.ShortAliases`][]
-  has been changed.
+  property has been changed.
 - The type of the [`CommandInfo.Aliases`][] property has been changed.
 - Several function overloads have been replaced in favor of optional arguments.
 - Some internal types and members that were only maintained for binary compatibility have been removed.
+- The assemblies targeting .Net 6.0 and .Net 7.0 have been removed.
+  - These .Net versions can still be targeted using the .Net Standard assemblies, but this may result in the loss of some functionality, such as support for nullable reference types, `required` properties, and `ISpanParsable<TSelf>`.
+You may also receive a build warning concerning compatibility with System.Collections.Immutable.
+It is strongly recommended to update to .Net 8.0 or later, or if that is not possible, to keep using Ookii.CommandLine 4.2.

 ### Breaking behavior changes in version 5.0